fetchai/docs-archived/docs/decentralisation.md

 ## Why are decentralized systems useful?

-Decentralised systems are useful because they are open and democratic, more transparent, and they are run solely in the interests of their participants by their participants.
+Decentralized systems are useful because they are open and democratic, more transparent, and they are run solely in the interests of their participants by their participants.

 ## Positive characteristics